-Lift the fries out of the oil using a slotted spoon or frying basket.
-Drain them on a cooling rack (set over a baking sheet or pan to catch the drips) or on layers of paper towels.
+Lift the fries out of the oil using a slotted spoon or fry basket.
+Drain them on a cooling rack set over a baking sheet or on layers of clean paper towels.
 Let sit until completely cool—at least 30 minutes and up to several hours.

 06 of 08